Cinnamon Rolls: In

 eggs, one at a time, beating well after each addition.
 Scrape down the

-sides of the bowl.
+sides and bottom of the bowl as needed.
 Then beat this mixture on high speed for 3 minutes.
 Replace the

 paddle attachment with the dough hook (or knead by hand), and knead in